Last Updated on February 20, 2022 by Lily Aldrin

 11. Carolina Chickadee

-It’s a lovely tiny bird having light grey wings with the grey darkening down the wings and all the way to its tail.
-Their underbelly and breasts are a gorgeous powder white that reaches all the way to the base of the throat.
+Carolina Chickadee is a lovely tiny bird having light grey wings with the grey darkening down the wings and all the way to its tail.

-This bird has a big black cap that spans over the entire face, level with the center of its eye.
 The bird is white below until the area under its bill when the black on its throat curls down to provide a lovely impression.

 The Carolina Chickadee is a little bird with a wingspan of 5.9 to 7.9 inches and a length of 3.9 to 4.7 inches.